ufs-community/uwtools/docs/index.rst

 Realize Action
 """"""""""""""

-To realiez a config is to render values encoded in :jinja2:`Jinja2 expressions<templates/#expressions>`, potentially overriding values in one file or object with those from others, not necessarily with the same configuration format.
+To realize a config is to render values encoded in :jinja2:`Jinja2 expressions<templates/#expressions>`, potentially overriding values in one file or object with those from others, not necessarily with the same configuration format.
 With ``uwtools``, you can even reference the contents of other files to build up a configuration from its pieces.

 | :any:`CLI documentation with examples<cli_config_realize_examples>`